fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Start-AzureVM.md

 ```

 ### -ServiceName
-Specifies the name of the azure_2 service that contains the virtual machine to start.
+Specifies the name of the Azure service that contains the virtual machine to start.

 ```yaml
 Type: String